Lab News

 In May, our Research Technician, Andrea Belleville, departed the lab to start the Medical Scientist Training Program (MSTP) at the University of Washington.
 Best wishes, Andrea!

-Stephen Tapscott and Amy Campbell
+Portraits of Stephen Tapscott and Amy Campbell.

 In May, Stephen Tapscott and Amy Campbell were awarded funds from Friends of FSH Research and the Chris Carrino Foundation to further conduct research on FSHD and to train new investigators.

-Human Molecular Genetics cover
+Human Molecular Genetics cover.

 In April, our review on FSHD was published in Human Molecular Genetics.